 In the case of gold OA, the licenses are simple: both the AAM and the VoR have an open license (in this example, CC BY) that starts no later than the date of publication.
 The start date could optionally be omitted entirely, since the license terms will apply for the article’s lifetime.

-How to add licence information to your Crossref metadata
+How to add license information to your Crossref metadata